Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket: Hydrodynamic limits of the empirical density

 To avoid an overcharged notation we shall write $\tau+\theta$ for $(\tau+\theta)\wedge T$ in what follows.
 By \eqref{eq:Dynkin1} we have

 Denoting the last integral term as $\mathcal{B}^N_{\tau, \tau+\theta}(F)$, it follows that

 where we used Chebyshev's inequality at the end.
-Our goal is to show that all three terms on the RHS of last display ---the martingale term, the Laplacian term, and the boundary term---vanish in the limit stated in \eqref{eq:A2b}.
+Our goal is to show that all three terms on the right-hand side of last display ---the martingale term, the Laplacian term, and the boundary term---vanish in the limit stated in \eqref{eq:A2b}.

 Before carrying out the estimates, we comment on the space of test functions $F$.
 When $b\geq 5/3$, we take $F$ from ${\rm dom}\Delta$, which is dense in $C(K)$.
 When $b< 5/3$, we take $F$ from ${\rm dom}\Delta_0$, which however is not dense in $C(K)$.
 This will be addressed at the end of the subsection.